 My suggestion would be to add 2 extra layers of phyllo on each step so you don't have any leftovers.
 It is a big pet peeve of mine to have recipes that do that to you.
 So add a few more flakes of layer and just enjoy it!

 In the end, this was a straightforward recipe that did not leave me feeling rushed in the kitchen.
 Preparing the ingredients takes a few minutes, and the layering goes QUICK so the phyllo doesn't dry out, but you build a rhythm in the layers, and it is a fun and relaxing process.

 I think it was love at first crunch.
 At first bite, I start to wonder if I have ever even eaten fresh Baklava before.
-The fresh crisp and intense flavor that perfumes your lips, it is heavenly!
+The fresh crisp and intense flavor that perfumes your lips, it's heavenly!

-Ok, like I mentioned above, be sure to use all the dough, add 2 extra sheets to each layer and have some EXTRA FLAKY Baklava!
+Ok, as I mentioned above, be sure to use all the dough, add 2 extra sheets to each layer, and have some EXTRA FLAKY Baklava!
 It won't hurt anyone and it will make my heart happy knowing there won't be tons of extra phyllo going to waste out there.

 I read a few extra recipes before attempting this, and her cutting method seems a little too involved for me.
-I cut my layered Baklava in 4 long slices and then sliced on the diagonal starting at the corners.
-This resulted in a nice, restaurant style slice, and I enjoyed that.
+I cut my layered Baklava into 4 long slices and then sliced on the diagonal starting at the corners.
+This resulted in a nice, restaurant-style slice, and I enjoyed that.

 The recipe makes quite a big batch considering how rich and sweet it is.
 For storage, it will keep on the counter for up to 2 weeks in an air-tight container.
 This will also keep it crisp, but if you don't think you will eat it that fast you can store it in the fridge for a softer, chewier Baklava.